Glossary

 - TTS (text-to-speech) — neural voice synthesis that speaks the AI interviewer's questions aloud.

-- Avatar — the photo-real animated interviewer face, lip-synced to the TTS audio.
+- Avatar — the photo-real animated interviewer face, lip-synced to the interviewer's voice.

 - Orb fallback — the graceful-degradation visual shown when the avatar can't render on the candidate's device; the interview continues with audio and subtitles.